Colonia del Sacramento

 The only way to get from Buenos Aires to Colonia del Sacramento is by boat with the Buquebus company.

-You have the option of travelling on a fast boat, which takes 1 hour 15 minutes, or a slower boat that takes 3 hours.
-Prices vary depending on the dates and type of boat selected, but it usually costs between 500 ARS (US$ 2.70) and 1,500 ARS (US$ 8) each way.
+You have the option of travelling on a fast boat, which takes 1 hour 15 minutes, or a slower boat which takes 3 hours.
+Prices vary depending on the dates and type of boat selected, but it usually costs around 10,000 ARS (US$ 41.70) each way.

 You can check timetables and buy tickets on the Buqeubus website.